awtareen/CS-MRI/README.md

 CS-MRI
 This repository contains a Compressed Sensing (CS) MRI framework for MRI undersampled image restoration.
 Overview
 Compressed Sensing MRI (CS-MRI) is a technique that can significantly accelerate MRI acquisition times by undersampling the k-space data.
-However, this undersampling can lead to aliasing artifacts in the reconstructed images.
-CS-MRI algorithms are designed to reconstruct high-quality images from undersampled k-space data by exploiting the sparsity of the MRI image in some transform domain.
+CS-MRI algorithms are designed to reconstruct high-quality images from undersampled k-space data by exploiting the sparsity of the MRI image in transform domain.
 Repository Contents
 This repository contains the following files:
 •	train.ipynb: Script for training the CS-MRI model